Feature flag management

 Entitlements define what a customer can use.
 Feature flags still exist, but their role changes.

-With an entitlement model in place, feature flags stop carrying monetization logic.
+With an entitlements layer in place, feature flags stop carrying monetization logic.
 They act as enforcement checks inside the product.
-The rules live outside the code, and each flag check simply returns an access decision.
+The rules live outside the application code, and each flag check simply returns an access decision.

 Image